 Okay, moving on.

 Then I very gently tried to address the trauma dynamics.
-Had she ever seen a counselor to address the trauma or family member loss?
-“No, but that was years ago.
-I’m not still dealing with that.”
+Had she ever seen a counselor to address it?
+“No, but I’m not still dealing with that.”

 Okay…but your pain and stories are crying out otherwise.

 At one point, her denial stepped aside and I finally heard an honest answer in response to one of my questions.
 “No, I haven’t tried doing that”, she said.
 “But that would take work.”

 I agreed with her—Yep.
 That would definitely take proactive intention and work.
 It wouldn’t be easy.

 I felt for her.
 I really did.
 I totally understood the comfort of the pain and the self-pity.
 Staying in Victimville had it’s perks.
 I’d lived there for a time myself.
 But after a while it just got old.
 And when the pain became too intense, I was finally motivated enough to seek out new tools to leverage change.